-He was different from others I’d dated—in myriad ways—one being he frequently told me he couldn’t wait for our “honeymoon period” to be over.
+He was different from others I’d dated (in myriad ways) with one being the fact he frequently told me he couldn’t wait for our “honeymoon period” to be over.

-I like the time when I’ve heard all the other person’s stories and start to hear them all for a second time.
+I like the time when I’ve heard all the other person’s stories and begin to hear them for a second time.

-To him the second time wasn’t the internal eye-roll I’ve heard this before experience, but an I love this.
+For him the second telling-time wasn’t an internal eye-roll I’ve heard this before experience, but an I love this.
 I know you.
 I know this story. comfy time.

-He heard this tale a trillion times and, toward the thirty-third rendition, I’m certain was rethinking his stance on the honeymoon period.
+He heard this story a hundreds of times and, toward the near-1000th rendition, I have to believe he was rethinking his stance on that honeymoon period.

 I’ve stopped strangers in drug stores and foisted the story upon them.

-I’ve over-shared with disinterested people as we waited in checkout lines.
+I’ve over-shared with disinterested shoppers as we waited in grocery checkout lines.

-I’ve no recollection of ever telling her, yet the Tornado saw a Cadbury Creme Egg commercial, paused the ad and shouted:
+I’ve absolutely no recollection of telling the Child my tale, yet she saw a Cadbury Creme Egg commercial, paused the TV and shouted:

 Hey Mama!
+Come quick!
 You brought those to this country!

 And now I can’t stop myself from sharing here.

-Quite frankly, because I believe it all to be true.
+Quite frankly, because I believe it all to be entirely true.